tsbohc/zest.nvim/readme.md

 The plugin can be installed on its own or together with [aniseed](https://github.com/Olical/aniseed).

+### features

+- Virtually no startup penalty: <0.1ms
+- Everything is done at compile time using macros
+- Automatically recompiles `fnl/` to `lua/`
+- Fennel compiler is lazy-loaded on `BufWritePost`

 <b>WIP</b> If you have any feedback or ideas on how to improve zest, please share them with me!
-You can reach me at @tsbohc on the aniseed discord.
+You can reach me in an issue or at @tsbohc on the [conjure discord](conjure.fun/discord).

 ## usage

-- install with your favourite package manager
+- Install with your favourite package manager
 ```clojure
 (use :tsbohc/zest.nvim)
 (let [z (require :zest)] (z.setup))
 ```

-- import macros, renaming them as you wish
+- Import macros, renaming them as you wish
 ```clojure
 (import-macros {:zest-macro my-alias} :zest.macros)
 ```